JackRoten/HD_shift_Dutt_Roten/README.md

 # HD_shift_Dutt_Roten

 ## Experimental Overview
-Created by Baskar Dutt and Jack Roten for UCSB Physics lab course.
+Created by Baskar Dutt and Jack Roten for UCSB Physics 128AL lab course.
-UCSB 128AL lab on Hydrogen and Deuterium Isotope Shifts
+Lab on Hydrogen and Deuterium Isotope Shifts

 The Balmer Series energy spectrum of an atom, or the wavelenght of most intensly emmited visible spectrum photons, is related to the mass of the nucleus.